FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 But the poor guy down at the end of the ladder, he's going away for 40.

-You know, it you don't need to be a legal expert to have seen this over the years.
+You know, you don't need to be a legal expert to have seen this over the years.

-And the classified documents case, that's just you can apply what they did there out to what they're doing to certain Jan 6 defendants.
+And the classified documents case, that's just, you can apply what they did there out to what they're doing to certain Jan 6 defendants.

 Some people committed some pretty violent stuff.

-They need me to go away.
+They needed to go away.

 Of course.